johanna-herrmann/files-crud-documentation/web/docs/usage/docker.md

 ## docker compose

 The following example shows,
-how to start files-crud with a mongodb, using environment variables.
+how to start files-crud with a postgresql, using environment variables.

 docker-compose.yml
 ```yaml